 The most common hormones that doctors prescribe for endometriosis include:

 Meds that affect gonadotropin-releasing hormone (GnRH).
-Your doctor may call these GnRH agonists or analogues.
-You take them either as a nasal spray or as a shot.
+You take them either as a nasal spray, shot, or pill.
 Doctors usually recommend limiting their use to 12 months at a time because of side effects that could affect your heart and bones.
-Examples of GnRH agonists include:
+Your doctor may call these GnRH agonists, analogues, or antagonists:

-- Leuprolide (Lupron) – Shot taken once every one or three months
+- Leuprolide (Lupron) -- Shot taken once every 1 or 3 months

 Doctors limit the number of months these meds are taken because of bone density loss that can increase the risk of fractures.